brontosaurusrex/brontosaurusrex.github.io/_posts/2021-01-31-Max-terminal-with-minimum-work.md

     apt install mediainfo htop rename tty-clock fd-find

+✨ Achievement unlocked: bash_aliases can be used in bash as well without any changes if needed.

 ### remove bg colors in ls

     # remove background colors
     LS_COLORS=$LS_COLORS:'tw=00;33:ow=01;34:'; export LS_COLOR

+✨ Achievement unlocked: Readbility will perhaps improve.

 # min .vimrc

     cd && wget https://raw.githubusercontent.com/brontosaurusrex/bucentaur/master/.vimrc

+✨ Achievement unlocked: If you vim, then you know what this is.